Posttraumatic Stress Disorder, PTSD Diagnosis and Treatment

 LBH: My therapist says I need to avoid triggers, however, your thoughts seem to go against that idea.

 Dr. Fenn: My reading of the research evidence is that exposure to the trauma is essential and that avoidance is often harmful.
-However, in any particular case there might be exceptions.
+However, in any particular case, there might be exceptions.
 For example, if someone completely dissociates when driving on the freeway (after an accident there), that is dangerous and that trigger should be avoided until the response can be brought under control.

 David: Here are some more audience comments on what's been said tonight:

 Lucybeary: When I'm a passenger in a car, it feels like I get triggered all the time and startle so easily.
-I've been doing EMDR therapy for a couple years now.
+I've been doing EMDR therapy for a couple of years now.

 cbdimyon: I am chronically angry, not about the incident, but the complete and chronic failure of fundamentally male legal and medical systems to respond appropriately to rape and sexual violence.
 My anger is just like being propelled by an explosion, just imploded with no control at all.